Ladies and Gentlemen (Warhol series): Exhibitions

-A few portraits from the series were included in the retrospective of Warhol's artwork, Andy Warhol: Paintings 1962-1975, at the Baltimore Museum of Art in Maryland from July 1975 to September 1975.
+A few portraits from the series were included in a major exhibition of Warhol's artwork, Andy Warhol: Paintings 1962-1975, at the Baltimore Museum of Art in Maryland from July 22, 1975 to September 28, 1975.
+The exhibition was originally scheduled to close on September 14 but was extended for two weeks, allowing Warhol to visit the museum on the original closing date to sign copies of his book The Philosophy of Andy Warhol.

-The complete series was displayed at the Palazzo dei Diamanti in Ferrara from October 1975 to December 1975.
-An accompanying book of prints, Ladies and Gentlemen, was published by Gabriele Mazzotta in Milan.
+The complete series was exhibited at the Palazzo dei Diamanti in Ferrara from October to December 1975.
+Warhol attended the opening on October 26, where he participated in a press conference presided over by Signor Farina, director of the Palazzo.
+The event was filmed by students of the Palazzo's art school, with art critic Janus (Roberto Gianoglio) conducting the interview.
+An accompanying book, Ladies and Gentlemen was published by Gabriele Mazzotta in Milan.

+Warhol attended the opening of Andy Warhol's Ladies and Gentlemen at Galleria Romani Adami in Rome on October 27, 1975.
+The exhibition featured serigraphs from the series.
-Two portraits from the series were included in an exhibition of Warhol's artwork at the Greenberg Gallery in Clayton, Missouri from October 1975 to December 1975.

-Ladies and Gentlemen was mounted at Galerie Bischofberger in Zurich, and at the gallery's St. Moritz location, from February 1976 to March 1976.
+Two portraits from the series were included in an exhibition of Warhol's artwork at the Greenberg Gallery in Clayton, Missouri, from October to December 1975.
+Ladies and Gentlemen was subsequently exhibited at Galerie Bischofberger in Zurich and at the gallery's location in St. Moritz from February to March 1976.
+From March to April 1976, Ladies and Gentlemen, along with portraits of Mick Jagger, Mao, and gallerist Tina Freeman, was exhibited at the Freeman-Anacker Gallery in New Orleans.

-In 1994, the Baltimore Museum of Art acquired two portraits from the series.

-In 2020, the series was shown at the Tate Modern in London.
+From March 12 to November 15, 2020, the series was included in the exhibition Andy Warhol at the Tate Modern in London.